 Hi!
 I am a postdoctoral researcher in the research group of Michael Stumpf at the University of Melbourne.
-My work focusses on mathematical and statistical methods in biology, particularly applying Bayesian methods and Machine Learning to model cells.
-I recently completed my PhD at the University of Edinburgh under the supervision of Guido Sanguinetti and Ramon Grima.
+My work focusses on stochastic modelling of cellular processes such as gene expression and cell proliferation, as well as Bayesian methods and inverse problems in cell biology.
+I completed my PhD at the University of Edinburgh under the supervision of Guido Sanguinetti and Ramon Grima.
 Prior to that I was a research assistant in Jakob Macke’s research group, working on likelihood-free inference for biophysical models of neurons.

 Research

 Randomness in biology: My research focuses on stochastic models in biology.
-It is nowadays well-established that random events occur at all levels in biology, from individual genetics (what eye colour would my children have? could they inherit genetic diseases? ) to populations and ecosystems (how do species evolve or become extinct? ).
+It is nowadays well-established that random events occur at all levels in biology, from individuals (what eye colour would my children have? could they inherit genetic diseases? ) to populations and ecosystems (how do species evolve or become extinct? ).
 Some of these can have significant impact on our lives, such as what are my chances of getting cancer? and when is the next pandemic going to happen?.
-Many of these processes start at the cellular and molecular level, and one of my research topics is understanding the role and importance of randomness at this stage.
+Many of these processes start at the cellular and molecular level, and my overarching research topic is understanding the role and importance of randomness at this scale.

-Stochastic modelling: My current work centers on the Chemical Master Equation, which provides a rigorous way of describing many biological systems subject to randomness.
+Stochastic modelling: Much of my work centers on the Chemical Master Equation, which provides a rigorous way of describing many biological systems subject to randomness.
 The Chemical Master Equation is notoriously tricky to handle, and I am interested in finding ways to approximate/simplify it - this will help researchers make better predictions with less effort.
-To this end I focus on automated computational tools based on statistical learning and inference.
+More recently I have been applying diverse methods from stochastic processes, such as branching and renewal theory, to quantify how cells grow and multiply.

-Inference: Since observing biological organisms at cellular level is difficult, my work involves a lot of mathematics and statistics to extract information from what we can measure.
-I am interested in developing and adapting inference methods that are scalable and easy to use, so that researchers without a degree in Machine Learning (or a spare grad student) can feel confident about applying them.
-I am particularly interested in Likelihood-Free Inference (e.g. Approximate Bayesian Computation) as many real-life problems in biology are too difficult to solve using classical likelihood-based approaches.
+Inference: Since observing biological organisms at microscopic scale is difficult, cell biology relies heavily on statistical tools to extract information from what we can measure.
+I am interested in developing and adapting inference methods that are scalable and user-friendly, particularly using Likelihood-Free Inference (e.g. Approximate Bayesian Computation), as many real-life problems in biology are too difficult to solve using classical likelihood-based approaches.

 Further Reading: For an accessible introduction to the Chemical Master Equation, its approximations and some relevant inference methods I highly recommend the following resources: